-During Clearing, you will have to call each university you’re interested in and have an informal chat about why you’d like to study with them.
+During Clearing, you'll have to call each university you’re interested in and have an informal chat about why you’d like to study with them.

-For lots of people, this is a pretty intimidating prospect.
+For lots of people, that's a pretty intimidating prospect.
 But it doesn’t have to be.

 In this guide, we’ve broken down what to say during Clearing, as well as how to prepare for the call, and what to do once you’ve secured a place through Clearing.

-Use university websites to dig into the course modules, the types of assignments you’ll get, and maybe even pieces of research the university has done in your field of interest.
+Use university websites to dig into available courses, explore course modules, the types of assignments you’ll get, and maybe even pieces of research the university has done in your field of interest.

-Remember, it’s not just about whether the university has a space for you.
-This is about you finding a university that feels right for you.
+Remember, this is about you finding a university that feels right for you - it’s not just about whether the university has vacancies.
 It’s a two-way street!

-Take lots of notes before you pick up the phone, and organise your notes by university.
+Make notes.
+Jot down lots of notes and organise them by university.

-For example, a page with ‘Newcastle University’ at the top could include some of our research strengths, courses that interest you and modules you like the look of listed below.
+For example, a page with ‘Newcastle University’ at the top could include some of our research strengths, courses that interest you, and the modules you like the look of.

 When you ask questions it shows genuine interest, as well as a natural inquisitiveness that will appeal to academics and admissions teams.